jeffpalm/the-hub/README.md

 In order to understand the problem, we must first understand the process:

-1. Guest is matched with an Experience Guide (EG) who is their single point of contact throughout the entire sales process.
+1. Guest is matched with an Experience Guide (Sales Rep) who is their single point of contact throughout the entire sales process.
 This means _the guest does not typically communicate with the finance team directly during the purchase process._
 2. Guest selects a vehicle they are interested in purchasing. **(Guest could be in person or remote)**
-3. EG conducts guest interview to:
+3. Sales Rep conducts guest interview to:
    1. Determine method of payment
       1. Cash
       2. Financing